Staring at a blank computer screen thinking of content topics and drawing a blank?

 These websites may not be your exact competition, but they are sites similar to yours.
 A good start to finding niche-specific content ideas.

-Now let's see the process to getting content ideas from these sites.
+Now let’s see the process of getting content ideas from these sites.

 Check their best-performing content